How Aurora Forecast Works — Methodology & Data Sources

 Each location has a dedicated forecast page with real-time data, 12-hour detailed forecast, 27-day outlook, and historical monthly patterns.

-Forecast Accuracy and Limitations
+Forecast Evaluation and Limitations

 Aurora forecasting has inherent limitations due to the nature of space weather: